andens/vue-dnd-list/README.md

 Helper item markup can be provided in a slot named `helper`.
 If not present, the main slot is used for the helper item.
 Both kinds of slots are scoped the same way.

+If the list items change viewport position under circumstances outside of `vue-dnd-list` while sorting is active, `synchronizeHelperTranslation` may be called on a `SortableContainer` instance to immediately synchronize the helper position.

 == Internal details

 `NodeTracker` is used to track a sorted array of nodes that corresponds to the elements in `value`. `ListItem` instances update the tracker as they are created, destroyed, and detect changes in their `index` property.